Independence, Virginia

-Independence is a town in Southwestern Virginia's Grayson County, with a population of 1,001 as of the 2020 census.
-As the Grayson County Seat, it is located 71 miles from Winston-Salem, North Carolina, the closest city with a population over 50,000, and is situated on Virginia's Crooked Road, a heritage trail celebrating the musical heritage of Western and Southwest Virginia.
+Independence is a town located in, and the county seat of, Grayson County, Virginia, United States.
+At the 2020 U.S. census, it had a population of 1,001.
+It is situated on Virginia's Crooked Road, a heritage trail celebrating the musical heritage of Southwest Virginia.

 The town and county are noted for the original red brick 1908 Courthouse at the corner of Main Street (Virginia Route 58) and Independence Avenue (US 21), site of the annual July 4th Celebration and autumn Mountain Foliage Festival.

-In 2021, the town created its first public park in its 115 year history, Town Park, on vacant property opposite the original Courthouse.
+In 2021, the town created its first public park in its 115-year history, Town Park, on vacant property opposite the original Courthouse.

-Town park is home to the Independence Farmers Market, which opens weekly from May–October and online year round.
-The market uses a timber-frame, white oak, pavilion completed in 2021 in collalboration with the Timber Framers Guild.
+Town park is home to the Independence Farmers Market, which opens weekly from May–October and online year-round.
+The market uses a timber-frame, white oak, pavilion completed in 2021 in collaboration with the Timber Framers Guild.
 Remaining work includes bathrooms, utilities and sitework — as well as a stage.
 The stage hosts Farmers Market as well as Crooked Road events and is named the Uncle Wade Old Time Stage, after noted musician and Independence native, Wade Ward.

 History

 The Brookside Farm and Mill and the original Grayson County Courthouse are listed on the National Register of Historic Places.

-The Courthouse features a Richardsonian style by noted architect Frank Pierce Milburn following his designs Wise County, VA and Forsyth County, NC, and the Southern Railway Station in Knoxville, TN.
+The Courthouse features a Richardsonian style by noted architect Frank Pierce Milburn following his designs Wise County, Virginia, and Forsyth County, North Carolina, and the Southern Railway Station in Knoxville, Tennessee.
 The design features corbeled brackets and a Flemish gable between octagonal corner towers with roof element.
 A horizontal course and a cornice wrap the building to a central portico.
-Some brick from an 1863 courthouse previously occupying the site was re-used as fill inside the walls, with remaining brick arriving from Maysville, Ky., rail-shipped to Fries, Virginia and delivered by ox drawn wagon to Independence.
+Some brick from an 1863 courthouse previously occupying the site was re-used as fill inside the walls, with remaining brick arriving from Maysville, Kentucky, rail-shipped to Fries, Virginia, and delivered by ox drawn wagon to Independence.
 Office furniture was purchased from Richmond.
 To safely store county documents — birth, marriage, property, and death records — the building included a state-mandated fireproof vault.